kubasiw/weatherApp/readme.md

-/// Currency App///
+/// Weather App///

-Its in progress but you could watch how it looks and works on: https://kubasiw.github.io/Currency-App/
+Its in progress.

+At the end it will display a lot of weather information espaciali in place that you open the app.

 enjoy and wait for final project